Skip to content

 RSM Team

 RubberStampMadness is the original stamping magazine.
-Published four times a year, each issue features stamp-related themes, stories about stamping techniques, tips from expert stampers and plenty of ideas for stampers.
+Published four times a year, each issue features artwork on themes, such as Flower Power, Postcards, A December to Remember.
+There are also stories about stamping techniques, tips from expert stampers, and plenty of inspirational artwork.

 The staff at RubberStampMadness love what they do!
-They make sure each issue of RSM includes helpful and fun ideas, as well as great stamped artwork.
-Inspiration and creativity are their middle names.
-Click on the team member’s name for more information.
+They make sure each issue of RSM includes helpful and fun ideas.
+Dedication and creativity are their middle names.

 Rachel Barton